How to Plant, Grow and Care For Peperomia Hope

 Peperomiam requires well-drained and airy soil.

-As with many houseplants, Peperomias need well-draining, airy soil so there is oxygen around the roots and to prevent waterlogging.
+As with many houseplants, peperomias need well-draining, airy soil so oxygen reaches the roots and waterlogging doesn’t occur.
 Use a mix of two parts potting soil with one part perlite and one part coconut coir, a combination that also works well for a range of other houseplants.

 Temperature and Humidity